 435 Firebars were built in all up to 1967.
 The Yak-28P was an important asset of the PVO through the 1960s, normally flying in natural metal colors.
 It suffered from some of the reliability problems -- and the high accident rate -- that afflicted the Brewer, and it seems pilots were not always so happy with it: bomber pilots moving up from the Il-28 Beagle might have thought the Brewer a hot machine, but pilots of single-seat fighters going to the big Firebar saw it as something of a demotion.
 Throwing the Yak-28P around in aggressive maneuvers was strictly forbidden by PVO regulations.

 The Yak-28P never saw any combat action.
 One did get into an aggressive but bloodless dogfight over the Baltic with a US-built McDonnell F-4 Phantom, apparently a Luftwaffe machine, but after an extended session of jinking, climbing, diving, with a second Firebar joining the fray, everybody ran low on fuel and had to go home.
 It is unclear if this incident was due to mutual aggressiveness or had an element of sport to it -- maybe it was both.

 The only aircraft a Firebar was ever known to have shot down in anger, or at least helped to shoot down, was a Soviet machine, an Antonov An-2 utility biplane that a defector tried to fly over the Black Sea to Turkey on 13 March 1967.
 The An-2 didn't have much of a heat signature and was flying very low over the waves; the Firebar crew wasn't able to get a good missile lock, but the interceptor was able to use its long-range radar to guide a MiG-17 to the target, which then blasted the biplane into the sea with cannon fire.
-The Soviets took a brutally dim view of traitors and doing in the defector wasn't a problem -- but the An-2 "Annushka" was generally regarded with affection, and it was something of a pity to destroy one.
+The Soviets took a brutally dim view of traitors, and doing in the defector wasn't an issue -- but the An-2 "Annushka" was generally regarded with affection, and it was something of a pity to destroy one.